Skip to content

 Wire colours follow schematic convention:

-• Yellow — module input wire
+• Yellow — wire flowing from a module input port

-• Green — module output wire
+• Green — wire flowing into a module output port

 • Blue — internal wire